-DST1105 Diesel Engine Repair

-This course provides the student with an introduction to diesel engines.
+DST1105 Diesel Engine Repair This course provides the student with an introduction to diesel engines.
 The use and care of hand tools, precision tools, special tools, and industry related equipment related to diesel engines will be emphasized.
 Construction and theory of operation with attention to diesel engine components are included.
 In addition, cooling and lubrication of modern diesel engines as well as preventive maintenance and the use of shop and flat rate manuals are covered.
 OSHA standards and safety are emphasized.
 This course requires 3 hours in the classroom and 4hours in the automotive lab each week.
 5 credits.

-DST1505 Diesel Engine Performance

-This course covers fuel and ignition systems, drivability and emissions relating to Diesel Engine.
-An understanding of the operation of these systems is essential to the successful maintenance and repair of most vehicles.
-Drivability describes the maintenance of a vehicle's performance.
-The technician must understand the complex network of electronic components that control the driving characteristics of the vehicle.
+DST1505 Diesel Engine Performance Diesel Engine Performance covers fuel and ignition systems, driveability and emissions related to Diesel Engines.
+An understanding of the operation of these systems is essential to the successful maintenance and repair of most diesel vehicles.
 OSHA standards and safety are emphasized.
 This course requires 3 hours in the classroom and 4 hours in the automotive lab each week.
-5 credits.
+(5 credit hours) 5 credits.